Designing the Macro

 The concept for this macro is simple.
 Starting at the first element in the database, check each element until the end of the database is reached.
 For each element, ignore it if it is a layer.
 If it is a Step, get the Step ID and Description.
 Keep a running list of Steps that have already been checked.
 If the newly found Step is in the list, skip it and move to the next element in the database.

 If the Step has not already been checked, create an inner loop (a loop nested in the primary loop) that checks the database from the current position to the end of the file.
-For every element that is a the same Step, get the length and add to the total for that Step.
+For every element that uses the same Step, get the length and add to the total for that Step.

 The following will help explain this algorithm.
 It is a simple representation of a small Process Model database.